Keaize/digital-dance/README.md

 Just a recolor of Hayoreo's theme to Animal Crossing aesthetics.
+I do not take credit for anything he's already done!

 WIP Theme for SM5 that uses an older build of Simply Love as a base, but hopefully I can fix some problems I had with it along with adding even more features.